leon-fong/create-wow-app/README.md

 # create-wow-app [![NPM version][npm-image]][npm-url] [![Downloads][downloads-image]][npm-url]

-Interactive CLI to start a PC/H5/Miniprogram app.
+Quickly start a lightweight, typesafe App from popular templates.

 > 🚧 This project is under heavy development.
 More features are coming soon!